 I recently did a background check.
 Can I submit that check?

 To maintain complete consistency, it is important that all USSA’s member coaches, officials and volunteer members be screened uniformly according to USSA's established criteria.
 Only screening through USSA’s specific program with NCSI will be permitted.

 I’m a coach, official or volunteer member, but I don’t work with youth.
 Do I still need to register?

 Yes.
 USSA has no way of knowing if and when individual coaches, officials or volunteer members work with youth.

-I’ve been a longstanding coach or official.
+I’ve been a longstanding coach, official or volunteer member.
 Must I still complete screening?

 USSA sincerely hopes that screening won’t impact any of its valuable coaches, officials or volunteer members.
 With a pool of thousands of employees, coaches, officials and volunteer members, screening is necessary to ensure a safe environment for our youth members.

 Do coaches, officials and volunteer members under 18 years old have to complete background screening?

 Underage coaches, officials and volunteer members will not go through the normal screening process.
 However, coaches, officials and volunteer members under the age of 18 will be required to submit two letters of recommendation.
 Click here for details and requirements.